aCastrooo/RecipeApp/README.md

 # RecipeApp
-This app keeps track of recipes and ingredients.

-This appplication uses the Spoonacular API 'Recipe - Food - Nutrition' to provide hundreds of recipes.
+This app keeps track of recipes and ingredients and uses the Spoonacular API 'Recipe - Food - Nutrition' to provide hundreds of recipes.

 ###Features
 -Save ingredients and recipes